1 in 5 young people self harm, you are not alone.

 There are many different options which can be confusing, but it’s important that you’re listened to and get the help that’s right for you. wïsh centre offers free and confidential help for young people who self harm.

-Our psychotherapy service is at capacity.
+Our psychotherapy service has a waitlist.

 If there is a waitlist and if we are unable to provide a space in 6-8 weeks we will review and may signpost.
 See our Signposting page for other suitable services.